Misaliet/image2palette/README.md

 This project is used for translate 1 image to its own palette.

-The core code for extract image color is done by [extcolors python library](https://github.com/CairX/extract-colors-py).
+The core code for extracting image color is done by [extcolors python library](https://github.com/CairX/extract-colors-py).

 ## Examples:
 Given this image as input: